Crime prevention

 Source: Customs

-The taxes collected by Customs in 2022 for the EU and the State of Finland amounted to approximately €0.4 billion.
-The statistics illustrate the impact of tax collection and both administrative and crime prevention operations by Customs.
-Customs statistics should be examined by comparing them with the observations and statistics of other authorities presented in this snapshot.
-This makes it possible to determine the correct scales and weights of issues and phenomena.
+The taxes collected by Customs in 2023 for the EU and the State of Finland amounted to approximately 0.3 billion euros.
+The statistics illustrate the impact of tax collection, and both administrative and crime prevention operations by Customs.
+Customs statistics should be examined by comparing them with the observations and statistics of other authorities presented in this overview.
+This makes it possible to determine the correct scale and weight of issues and phenomena.

 Customs controls goods and collects taxes on them.
 Customers can only take possession of goods after paying taxes and duties, except for credit customers.

-The percentage of unpaid taxes relative to total taxes and parafiscal charges varied between 0.05 and 2.1% in 2013–2022.
-In 2022, the amount of tax arrears came to about €0.9 million, which is 0.2% of the approximately €0.4 billion of the total taxes and parafiscal charges collected by Customs (Figure 1).
+The percentage of unpaid taxes relative to total taxes and parafiscal charges varied between 0.05 and 2.1% in 2013–2023.
+In 2023, the amount of tax arrears came to about 1.0 million euros, which is 1.2 % of the approximately 0.3 billion euros of the total taxes and parafiscal charges collected by Customs (Figure 1).

 Customs conducts corporate audits and document controls

-The audits carried out by Customs ensure the fiscal correctness of customs and taxation matters, facilitate and safeguard smooth foreign trade, and protect society by, for instance, weakening opportunities for shadow economy operations.
+The audits carried out by Customs ensure the fiscal correctness of customs and taxation matters, facilitate and safeguard smooth foreign trade, and protect society by for instance weakening opportunities for shadow economy operations.

-Audits are nationwide and carried out both in real time and on an ex-ante and ex-post basis.
-In addition to corporate audits and document controls, Customs also performs, for example, warehouse controls as well as controls of accounting and goods.
-Audits and controls are carried out on a statutory basis and as based on risk analysis.
-Risk-based selection of audited and controlled entities is supplemented by random sampling.
+Audits are nationwide and Customs carries them out in real time, as well as before and after actual cases to be examined have occurred.
+In addition to corporate audits and document controls, Customs also performs for example warehouse controls, as well as controls of accounting and goods.
+Audits and controls are based on risk analysis or take place on a statutory basis.
+Risk-based target selection is supplemented by random sampling.

 A corporate audit covers the operations, organisation, administration, internal control, business systems and accounting materials of a company.
 Most corporate audits involve a company visit.
-A corporate audit may be conducted on an ex-ante basis before a licence, permit or position is granted, as well as before approval of a change in a licence or permit.
-The purpose of an ex-post corporate audit is to review the
+A corporate audit may be conducted before a licence, permit or status is granted, or before approval of a change in a licence or permit.
+The purpose of a subsequent corporate audit is to review the company’s operations and the correctness of its business transactions and customs declarations after a customs clearance or taxation.

-The total sum of debited taxes based on post-clearance recovery resulting from tax audits amounted to €4.5 million at the end of 2022.
-The annual variation in the amount of post-clearance recovery depends on the auditing and control priorities, risk analysis and critical selection criteria used in the selection of entities, the proportion of entities subject to statutory audits and controls, the size of the companies audited and controlled, and the scope of audits and controls.
-Even a single larger entity audited or a major error will have a significant impact on the annual post-clearance recovery total.
+The total amount of debited taxes based on post-clearance recovery resulting from tax audits was 3.1 million euros at the end of 2023.
+Annual variation in the amount of post-clearance recovery depends on the auditing and control priorities, risk analysis and critical selection criteria used in the selection of entities, the proportion of entities subject to statutory audits and controls, the size of the companies audited and controlled, and the scope of audits and controls.
+Even a single larger audited entity or a major error will have a significant impact on the annual post-clearance recovery total.

 Counterfeit goods

-The number of counterfeit goods detained by Customs and their calculated value have been decreasing (Figure 3) between 2013 and 2022.
+The number of counterfeit goods detained by Customs and their calculated value have been decreasing (figure 3) between 2013 and 2023.
 The fluctuation in the number of detained counterfeit goods and their value is completely normal and strongly connected to the resources available at the time.
 The long-term trend clearly indicates a decline in large-volume detentions.
-This is because there is currently no eastbound transit traffic, which means Finland is no longer a transit country for counterfeit goods.
+This is because there is currently no eastbound transit traffic, which means that Finland is no longer a transit country for counterfeit goods.
 Today, detentions are completely focused on postal and express freight traffic, and these now reflect the situation of counterfeit goods in Finland better than before.
 The increase in online trade has a significant effect on the import of counterfeit goods.
 Online purchases are mostly transported in postal or express packages, which in turn has a direct effect on the size of the shipments, i.e., they are mostly small.
 A similar trend has been observed in other EU countries.

 Investigation of economic crime

-The societal impact of economic crime prevention by Customs in 2022 totalled €18.2 million, while the figure for the previous year was €20.6 million (Figure 4).
-The impact comprises the sum of damages resulting from the cases investigated, i.e. evaded taxes, damages resulting from cases under or pending investigation (sequestration and prohibition of transfer), assets recovered by Customs, and assets assigned to the enforcement authority or another official.
-The value of recovered proceeds of economic crime totalled €2 million.
-In the previous year, it was €4.6 million.
+The societal impact of economic crime prevention by Customs in 2023 amounted to 103.2 million euros, while the figure for the previous year was 18.2 million euros (figure 4).
+The impact comprises the sum of damages resulting from the cases investigated, i.e. evaded taxes, damages resulting from cases under or pending investigation (sequestration and prohibition of transfer), assets recovered by Customs, and assets assigned to the distraint authority or another official.
+The value of recovered proceeds of economic crime totalled 8.2 million euros.
+In the previous year, the amount was 2 million euros.
 The amount of recovered proceeds of crime varies from year to year.

-In 2022, Customs investigated a total of 582 tax fraud cases, which is 14 cases more than in 2021.
-A total of 122 cases of aggravated tax fraud were detected, which is 26 cases more than the previous year.
+In 2023, Customs investigated a total of 633 tax fraud cases, which is 51 cases more than in 2022.
+A total of 107 cases of aggravated tax fraud were detected, which is 15 cases less than the previous year.
+Customs collaborates with the Tax Administration and law enforcement authorities in other countries to combat the growing phenomenon of Intra-Community VAT fraud.

 The prosecutor's duty is to enforce criminal liability.